 Exploring Non-Clinical Career Paths for Nurse Practitioners

-Nurse practitioners (NPs) are advanced practice registered nurses who play a crucial role in healthcare delivery.
-While many NPs work in clinical settings, such as hospitals and clinics, there are also numerous non-clinical career paths available to them.
+Nurse practitioners (NPs) are advanced practice registered nurses who are crucial to healthcare delivery.
+While many NPs work in clinical settings, such as hospitals and clinics, numerous non-clinical career paths are available to them.
 These non-clinical roles can offer NPs opportunities to utilize their skills and knowledge in different ways, often with the potential for career advancement and higher earning potential.
 Here are some of the top non-clinical career options for those with nurse practitioner degrees, along with the education levels typically required for these roles.

 1. Nursing Education